Deployment Guide

 JWT_REFRESH_SECRET RequiredGenerate another fresh 64-char secret.
 Must differ from access secret.

-FRONTEND_URL RequiredYour real frontend URL: https://pos.yourdomain.com
+CORS_ORIGINS RequiredYour real frontend origin: https://pos.yourdomain.com (comma-separate multiple origins)

 Warning